ticapix/home-assistant_sdm630/README.md

 ## Home-Assistant

 You need to configure the `modbus` module with your own parameters and add the sensors.
-For convenience, the SDM630 registers are loaded from a separate file `sdm630_registers.yaml` that needs to be placed in the same directory then your `configuration.yaml` file.
+For convenience, the SDM630 registers are loaded from a separate file [`sdm630_registers.yaml`](sdm630_registers.yaml) that needs to be placed in the same directory than your `configuration.yaml` file.

 ```yaml
 modbus: